Arnold-n/P1P2MQTT/README.md

  - version 1 bare-bones version without galvanic isolation (use at your own risk)
  - version 2 with galvanic isolation and an isolated DC-DC converter
  - version 3 with galvanic isolation, adds bus-powered and/or bus-powering options to version 2
+ - version 3-selection, the basis for the SMD PCB prototype version as shown in the pictures

 The MM1192 data sheet does not provide information how to build a working circuit, but the data sheet for the MM1007 (https://www.digchip.com/datasheets/parts/datasheet/304/MM1007.php) and the XL1192 (http://www.xlsemi.com/datasheet/XL1192%20datasheet-English.pdf) show how to build it.
 Unfortunately, these schematics did not work for me as the MM1192 detected a lot of spurious edges in the noise P1/P2 signal.
 This was due to the relatively high amplitude of signal and noise, and to the common-mode distortion of the signal.
 I had to make two modifications to resolve that: (1) both resistors between the MM1192 and the P1/P2 lines were changed from 33kOhm to 150kOhm; and (2) one 1.5 kOhm resistor was added between ground and P1, and one 1.5 kOhm resistor was added between ground and P2 (but please note next question on the consequences of this third modification!).
 Modification 2 is only needed if the adapter is not powered by the bus itself.
-A further modification, the addition of a 680pF capacitor between pin 15 and pin 16 of the MM1192, reduces the detection of spurious edges further.
-Line termination (a 10uF capacitor and a 100Ohm resistor in series between P1 and P2) may also improve the quality of the incoming signal.
+A further modification, the addition of a 470pF capacitor between pin 15 and pin 16 of the MM1192, reduces the detection of spurious edges further.
+Line termination (a 10uF capacitor and a 200Ohm resistor in series between P1 and P2) may also improve the quality of the incoming signal.

 Version 1 is the bare-bones version - as stated this version does not provide galvanic isolation between the P1/P2 bus and the Arduino (but if only reading circuitry is implemented this risk is limited because the resistors between the P1/P2 bus and the MM1192 are 150k Ohm; however if modification 2 is implemented the resistance is lowered to around 1k Ohm; and if write circuitry is added there really is isolation at all.
 Use at your own risk!